 This headset has BlueTooth for connecting audio devices and listening to music during your pilot training or hour building.
-It has Compriority, so the music will cut off automatically when the intercom transmits anything.
+It has a Compriority, so the music will cut off automatically when the intercom transmits anything.

 There are complaints about the sensitivity of the Compriority that even a minor static cuts off the Bluetooth audio, which makes it bothersome to use.

 Though I mentioned this is a good headset for student pilots, there are issues with the durability of the Lightspeed Sierra.
-Many users say it’s not a durable headset and the gel ear seals wear off quickly.
+Many users say it’s not a durable headset, and the gel ear seals wear off quickly.